 In February 2009, the Company announced a restructuring plan to optimize its mix of personnel, which included certain staff reductions and realignments of personnel.
-In connection with such plan, the Company recorded a charge of \$62,550 (consisting of compensation-related expenses, including the acceleration of unrecognized expense pertaining to RSUs previously granted to individuals who were terminated pursuant to the restructuring, severance and benefit payments and other costs), with this charge partially offset by associated income tax and noncontrolling interest credits of \$6,401 and \$21,075, respectively.
+In connection with such plan, the Company recorded a charge of \$62,550 (consisting of compensation-related expenses, including the acceleration of unrecognized expense pertaining to RSUs previously granted to individuals who were terminated pursuant to the restructuring, severance and benefit payments and other costs), with this charge partially offset by an associated income tax credit of \$6,401.